Bellbellum/school-code/README.md

-# middle-school-code
+# school-code
 Projects I am making while in the classroom.
-I am using this as an excuse not to work on my EdTPA.
+Some projects I work on when bored listening to the SRCS Cabinet lecturing me...

 # MS Teacher's Wordle
-Warning, may include innapropriate words we are used to hearing kids shout out and/or discuss in class.
+Wordle based on word list used by students in the science classroom.

 # Mental Math
-Mental Math prompting grounding tool for when you lose your mind teaching.
-Great way to ground yourself and take a moment to refocus!
+Mental math game, working on making it but struggling with implementing the randomizer choice of which type of math problem.

+# Reddit Plagarism Checker
+Checks reddit posts for percent matching of similar content.